weewx/weewx/docs_src/utilities/wee_import.md

 #### `rain`

-The WeeWX `rain` field records rainfall that was recorded in the preceding archive period, so for a five minute archive period the `rain` field in each archive record would contain the total rainfall that fell in the previous five minutes.
+The WeeWX `rain` field records rainfall that was recorded in the preceding archive period, so for a five-minute archive period the `rain` field in each archive record would contain the total rainfall that fell in the previous five minutes.
 Many weather station applications provide a daily or yearly total. `wee_import` can derive the WeeWX `rain` field in one of two ways:

 * If the imported rainfall data is a running total then `wee_import` can derive the WeeWX `rain` field from successive totals.
 For this method use `rain = cumulative`.